AI-Driven Predictive Maintenance with Environmental Context Integration for Connected Vehicles: Simulation, Benchmarking, and Field Validation: Abstract

-The framework is evaluated across three complementary experiments designed to address common shortcomings of prior work.
-First, a feature group ablation study on a physics-informed synthetic dataset demonstrates that contextual (V2X) features contribute a measurable 2.6-point F1 improvement, and that removing all context reduces macro F1 from 0.855 to 0.807---providing causal evidence for the value of data fusion within the simulation.
-Second, the classification pipeline is benchmarked on the AI4I 2020 Predictive Maintenance Dataset, a real-world industrial failure dataset with 10,000 labeled samples and five failure modes structurally analogous to automotive thermal, mechanical, and electrical failures, where LightGBM achieves AUC-ROC of 0.973 under 5-fold stratified cross-validation with SMOTE applied within training folds only.
-Third, a noise sensitivity analysis empirically characterises model robustness, showing that macro F1 remains above 0.88 under clean to moderate noise ($\sigma \leq 0.5$) and degrades to 0.74 at $\sigma = 2.0$, replacing speculative degradation estimates with measured curves.
+The framework is evaluated across four complementary layers.
+First, a feature group ablation study on a physics-informed synthetic dataset demonstrates that contextual (V2X) features contribute a measurable 2.6-point F1 improvement, and that removing all context reduces macro F1 from 0.855 to 0.807.
+Second, the classification pipeline is benchmarked on the AI4I 2020 Predictive Maintenance Dataset, a real-world industrial failure dataset with 10,000 labeled samples, where LightGBM achieves AUC-ROC of 0.973 under 5-fold stratified cross-validation with SMOTE applied within training folds only.
+Third, a noise sensitivity analysis empirically characterises model robustness, showing that macro F1 remains above 0.88 under clean to moderate noise ($\sigma \leq 0.5$) and degrades to 0.74 at $\sigma = 2.0$.
+Fourth, and most critically, the pipeline is validated against real-world telemetry from five heterogeneous vehicles spanning three countries (India, Germany, Brazil), comprising 992 trips and 11 evaluable service events identified from component wear resets in the trip logs.
+Across six wear-driven service events spanning four vehicles the model achieves a detection rate of 100\% and a mean absolute error of 12.2 days in predicting days-to-service; excluding a geographic-outlier vehicle, mean MAE across all event types falls to 15.1 days.
+A fine-tuning ablation demonstrates that the base synthetic model already achieves 6/6 binary detection on wear-driven events, while per-vehicle adaptation reduces wear-driven MAE from 25.9 to 12.2 days.
 SHAP analysis confirms that both engineered contextual interaction features and raw V2X signals rank among the top 15 predictors.
-Edge-based inference is estimated to reduce response latency from 3.5 seconds to under 1.0 second relative to cloud-only processing, based on modelled benchmarks from published LTE round-trip and local inference characterisations.
+Edge-based inference is estimated to reduce response latency from 3.5 seconds to under 1.0 second relative to cloud-only processing.